aubuchcl/postgresql-news-app/README.md

 - from the command line and inside the directory you have cloned these files into:
 -- run each file as so:  python 'filename'

+if you would like to run all queries at once you can run python all_files.py